valekimi/IronHack-Project-Mid-term/README.md

 # PROJECT MID TERM

 Website for a fictional web design company.
+The design has been provided by Ironhack.
-This includes a few pages: a home page a project page and a contact page with a form.
+This includes a few pages:
+a home page
+a project page
+a contact page with a form
+a 404 error page

 ## Technical Specifications
 - HTML, CSS